What does it mean to “fund the people”?

-Yet that statement, “we fund people” tends to refer to the fact that many funders make grants based on one leader who they respect, with whom they share a trusting relationship, and/or whose big idea they admire.
+Yet that statement, “we fund people” tends to refer to the fact that many funders make grants based on one leader they respect, with whom they share a trusting relationship, and/or whose big idea they admire.
 The person they fund is likely a great person.
-A charismatic leader, perhaps.
-But that person is not “people”.
+And a charismatic leader, perhaps.
+But that person is not people.

-Here at Talent Philanthropy Project, when we say #FundThePeople, we are talking about a range of interventions that help nonprofits to develop the systems needed to build a “deep bench” of leadership across their ranks – not just investing in individuals at the executive or “leadership” level.
+When we say #FundThePeople, we are talking about a range of interventions that help nonprofits to develop the systems needed to build a “deep bench” of leadership across their ranks – not just investing in individuals at the executive or leadership level.

-So we want to be clear: funding because of one leader is not the same as intentionally investing in the human capital needs and competencies of their organization.
+So, we want to be clear.
+Funding because of one leader is not the same as intentionally investing in the human capital needs and competencies of that leader’s organization.

 So what does #FundThePeople mean to you?
 Let us know in the comments!